google-deepmind/mujoco/doc/modeling.rst

 refer to any other files.
 It also loads faster.
 So we recommend saving commonly used models as MJB and loading them when needed for simulation.

-It is also possible to save a compiled mjCModel as MJCF with :ref:`mj_saveLastXML`.
-If any real-valued fields in the corresponding mjModel were modified after compilation (which is unusual but can happen in system identification applications for example), the modifications are automatically copied back into mjCModel before saving.
+It is also possible to save a compiled :ref:`mjSpec` as MJCF with :ref:`mj_saveLastXML`.
+If any real-valued fields in the corresponding mjModel were modified after compilation (which is unusual but can happen in system identification applications for example), the modifications are automatically copied back into :ref:`mjSpec` before saving.
 Note that structural changes cannot be made in the compiled model.
 The XML writer attempts to generate the smallest MJCF file which is guaranteed to compile into the same model, modulo negligible numeric differences caused by the plain text representation of real values.
 The resulting file may not have the same structure as the original because MJCF has many